-Policy Overview and Key Provisions Related Policies Toncy 250,000 ZEV charging stations by 2025, including: Related Folicies o 10,000 DC fast charging stations o 200 hydrogen refueling stations AB 1082 and AB 1083 These bills authorized the investor-owned utilities to propose EV (Burke, Chapter 638, charger pilot programs at schools and state parks and beaches.
+Policy Overview and Key Provisions Related Policies • 250,000 ZEV charging stations by 2025, including: 10,000 DC fast charging stations 200 hydrogen refueling stations AB 1082 and AB 1083 These bills authorized the investor-owned utilities to propose EV (Burke, Chapter 638, charger pilot programs at schools and state parks and beaches.
 Statues of 2017) As of February 2019, there has been approximately \$56 million in (Burke, Chapter 637, proposed utility funding for EV charger pilot programs.
 None of Statutes of 2017) these programs have been approved by the CPUC as of yet.
 SB 350 - Clean This bill directed the investor-owned utilities to submit Energy and Pollution transportation electrification (TE) proposals to the CPUC.
 Reduction Act All the investor-owned utilities have submitted TE proposals to (SB 350, de León, the CPUC.
 As of February 2019, nearly \$1 billion has been Chapter 547, Statues approved for these proposals. of 2015) These proposals include programs relating to residential chargers, DCFCs, fleet modernization, grid integration, and port electrification.
 SB 375 - Sustainable This bill establishes GHG reduction targets for the transportation Communities Act and land use sectors.
 (SB 375, Steinberg, This bill requires CARB to establish regional GHG emissions Chapter 728, Statues reductions targets from passenger vehicles.
 These targets must of 2008) be updated every eight years.
 Currently, targets have been established for 2020 and 2035 for each region with a metropolitan planning organization (MPO).
 Alternative and The Alternative and Renewable Fuel and Vehicle Technology Renewable Fuel and Program (ARFVTP) was established to provide funding for Vehicle Technology alternative fuels and transportation technologies.
 The program Program (ARFVTP) has an average annual budget of approximately \$100 million a year.
 (AB 8, Perea, Chapter 401, Statues of 2013) The ARFVTP program funds the following goals: (AB 109, Núñez, The development of alternative and renewable fuels Chapter 313, Statutes (including electricity, hydrogen, and natural gas). of 2008) The expansion of fueling infrastructure and equipment.
 (AB 118, Núñez, The advancement of vehicle technologies.
-Chapter 750, Statutes The development of workforce training programs. of 2007) Low Carbon Fuel The LCCC arrangement and vives are vidence of two consentations fivelets The LCFS program requires providers of transportation fuels to gradually reduce the carbon intensity of these fuels.
-The LCFS Standard (LCFS) also includes a crediting system, whereby producers whose (overseen by CARB, transportation fuels are below the carbon intensity requirements and developed in can generate and sell credits to producers whose fuels are above response to AB 32, the requirements.
-Nunez, Chapter 488, and requirements.
-Statutes of 2006) In 2018, modifications to the LCFS program allowed owners of 2.000) DCFC to generate additional credits based on the electrical 1 20.
-2 to Benerate additional credits based on the electrical 1
+Chapter 750, Statutes The development of workforce training programs. of 2007) Low Carbon Fuel The LCFS program requires providers of transportation fuels to Standard (LCFS) gradually reduce the carbon intensity of these fuels.
+The LCFS (overseen by CARR also includes a crediting system, whereby producers whose (overseen by CARB, transportation fuels are below the carbon intensity requirements and developed in can generate and sell credits to producers whose fuels are above response to AB 32, the requirements.
+Nunez, Chapter 488, Statutes of 2006) In 2018, modifications to the LCES program allowed owners of Statutes of 2000) In 2018, modifications to the LCFS program allowed owners of DCFC to generate additional credits based on the electrical DCFC to generate additional credits based on the electrical l